J1 Waiver Denied: The Most Common Reasons

 • Applying under an incorrect statutory basis promptly

-• Failing to provide enough supporting evidence, especially for hardships or persecution claims.
+• Failing to provide enough supporting evidence, especially for hardship or persecution claims.

 • Submitting incomplete or inconsistent documentation